hpfem/hermes-examples/doc/src/hermes2d/examples/advection-diffusion-reaction/linear-advection-diffusion.rst

    :figclass: align-center
    :alt: Solution.

-Here we use the same view as for the solution above.
+Here we use the same view as for the Solution<double> above.
 As you can see, this approximation is not very close to the final solution.
 The oscillations can be suppressed by applying the multiscale stabilization (STABILIZATION_ON = true):